Internal Investigations – Do You Have Proper Mechanisms in Place?

 - Do you have an objective fact-finder?

 - Do you have the means to conduct an investigation and to what extent?

 - Will your investigator be someone that will be full-time or as needed?

 - If not full-time, what training and background will this person have?

-Our organization carries out varying levels of investigations, from interviews of parties involved to placing undercover investigators within an organization.
-I am not saying that this is needed for everyone and depending on the structure of your organization and the depth of investigation required you may conduct investigations in to many matters yourself.
-A word of caution here, if there is any risk of the organization being looked upon or found to be subjective in handling a situation you may very well create a larger issue or place the organization at risk.
+Our organization carries out varying levels of investigations, from interviews of parties involved and placing undercover investigators within an organization.
+I am not saying that this is needed for everyone and depending on the structure of your organization and the depth of investigation required you may conduct investigations in too many matters yourself.
+A word of caution here, if there is any risk of the organization being looked upon or found to be subjective in handling a situation you may very well create a more significant issue or place the organization at risk.